TABLE OF CONTENTS

 Understanding the Hero Brand Archetype

-As a Hero, your brand is admired by some and feared by others (the competition).
+As a Hero, your brand is admired by many and feared by your competition.

 You're seen as self-sacrificing, energetic, and triumphant.
 You seek to understand what motivates others and yourself to be the best version of your brand.
 And your audience is attracted to this personality because they see themselves similarly.